sarahgilbert/Trivia-Game/README.md

 # Trivia-Game
-In this game, the player has 20 seconds to answer each question.
+In this game, the player has 20 seconds to answer the questions.
 There are three questions about pirates.
 After the user answers all three questions.
 The number of correct responses is shown.